Overview

 Step 3: Multi-Turn Conversations

-Using Task IDs for Context
+Using Response IDs for Context

 Advanced Configuration

-Execution Modes
+Execution Mode

 Agent State Management

-Agents process tasks asynchronously.
 The/responses endpoint returns:

-task_id in subsequent requests to maintain conversation context.
+id as previous_response_id in subsequent requests to maintain conversation context.

 Best Practices